josebejaranogarcia/Logins/README.md

 # Logins
-Set of demo logins, using cryto library of Java,
+Set of demo logins, using cryto java library